 Fill in your database information and click, “Continue.”

 Input the web server address and click, “Continue.”
-This is the information of how users will access your website.
+This is the information about how users will access your website.
 By default, osCommerce will fill in this information automatically depending on how the current URL is set up.
-This means most of you might be able to simple click the continue button without changing anything.
+This means most of you might be able to simply click the continue button without changing anything.

 Building Your Store

 Installing osCommerce manually is only the beginning.
 Now, you have to customize your settings and start adding products to sell.
 It might not be a bad idea to take a look at different ways to secure your website, either.
 After all, you want people to feel comfortable shopping from your online store.